Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Step 4: Escrow bank account withdrawals

-Funds aren’t released from an escrow account until conditions in the agreement are met.
+Funds aren’t released from an escrow account until agreement conditions are met.
 That could mean completing a property inspection, reaching a payment milestone, or confirming compliance with local laws.

 Before initiating a withdrawal: